stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 A permission targeting types and scopes gives right to entities having a matching type **AND** a matching scope

+To avoid security issues and keep computing time low, you can’t combine multiple permissions.
+For example, if you gain admin rights on type `A` and `B` from different permission, you can't create or see permission on type `[A,B]`

 ### Permission provision

 To be able to create, update or delete a permission you need to be administrator of the target of the permission.
-You can't combine multiple admin permission. (ie: if you gain admin right on type A and B from different permission, you can't create a permission on type [A,B])

 #### Special business rules
 - modifying or creating a permission with the "own" action is forbidden